-the provinces under circumstances that have given gery" of kings. us no little insight into the "art and mystery" Those who rely on our want of union, and on the first time may venture to "take a peep," even if the determination to do so arises from a strong curiosity to see one who has already made "some noise" in his day and generation, either for matter or for appearance, vet we must say that it was utterly impossible for us, in the first week, to make the paper all that we desire it to be.
-Removals of steam-engines, printing-maby night; coming into new offices, with new 'hands;' getting new material into working order; "setting" the paper up in one place, and "printing" it in another-(our "own" machine being on its way from Leeds to London); all these things are not the very best in the world to engage the attention. of an Editor, nor calculated to aid him in his pecu liar duties.
-These things we have to engage in and be engaged with: and when we are rid of the trouble, and turmoil, and bustle; and when we become fairly seated in our new saddle; fairly settled-in, and assimilated to, our new position, we shall endeavour to "carry-out" many notions that we have of what a newspaper ought to be, and which, we trust, soon to see the Star become.
+Metropolis, after serving a full apprenticeship in gery" of kings. the provinces under circumstances that have given noise" in his day and generation,

+Though far from deeming any apology necessary, by night; coming into new offices, with new 'hands;' getting new material into working order; "setin another-(our "own" machine being on its way from Leeds to London); all these things are not the very best in the world to engage the attention of an Editor, nor calculated to aid him in his pecu liar duties.
+These things we have to engage in and be engaged with: and when we are rid of the trouble, and turmoil, and bustle; and when we become fairly seated in our new saddle; fairly settled-in, and assimilated to, our new position, we shall endeavour to "carry-out" many notions which, we trust, soon to see the Star become.